676031/defectdojo/django-DefectDojo/setup/README.md

 **Format for this list:** *install option* [default value] - *definition*

 * PROMPT [true] - Run the install in interactive mode aka prompt the user for config values
-* DB_TYPE [MySQL] - The database type to be used by DefectDojo
+* DB_TYPE [postgres] - The database type to be used by DefectDojo
 * DB_LOCAL [true] - Boolean for if the database is installed locally aka on the same OS as DefectDojo
 * DB_EXISTS [false] - Boolean for if the database already exists for DefectDojo to use aka doesn't need to be installed
 * DB_NAME [dojodb] - Name of the database created to store DefectDojo data
 * DB_USER [dojodbusr] - Database username used to access the DefectDojo database
 * DB_PASS [vee0Thoanae1daePooz0ieka] - Default password used only for Dev installs, otherwise a random 24 character password is created at install time
 * DB_HOST [localhost] - Database hostname where the DefectDojo database is located
-* DB_PORT [3306] - Port database is listening on, default port is for the default database MySQL
+* DB_PORT [3306] - Port database is listening on, default port is for the default database postgres
 * DB_DROP_EXISTING [true] - If the database name already exists in database server for DefectDojo, drop that database if this is true.
 If false and a database name match occurs, throw an error and exit the installer.
 * OS_USER=${OS_USER:-"dojo-srv"}
 * OS_PASS=${OS_PASS:-"wahlieboojoKa8aitheibai3"}